SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 SharePoint Framework (SPFx) Extensions are client-side components that run inside the context of a SharePoint page.
 You can deploy extensions to SharePoint Online, and you can use modern JavaScript tools and libraries to build them.

-You can also follow the steps in this article by watching the video on the SharePoint PnP YouTube Channel:
+You can also follow the steps in this article by watching the video on the Microsoft 365 Platform Communtiy (PnP) YouTube Channel:

 > [!Video https://www.youtube.com/embed/DnfRIl2YN8g]